 It is important to differentiate between allergic and infective sinusitis.
 As indicated these often co-exist, with the allergic component sometimes already in the background and sometimes precipitated by repeated use of antibiotics to treat infections.
 Both practitioner and patient need to get back to the basics and introduce good lifestyle management, elimination diets to work out allergic factors, exercise and nasal washouts before trying some of the protocols suggested above.
 In very severe cases acupuncture and/or low-energy lasers may be necessary.
 Homeopathy can also be very successful when the right remedy is taken.
 Chronic sinusitis can take many months to cure, so be patient and continue to support your health.
 Health will eventually heal the problem.

-Do you wonder what the difference is between a cold or a flu?
+Editor’s Note: Do you wonder what the difference is between a cold or a flu?
 See the informative article by Dr Sandi Nye: Is it a Cold, or is it the flu.
-For more information on how to manage sinusitis naturally, click here.
+For more information on preparing your immune system for winter, click here.

 - Khalil HS, Nunez DA.
 Functional endoscopic sinus surgery for chronic rhinosinusitis.
 Cochrane Database Syst Rev 2006; 19: 3:CD004458.

 - Toskala E, Rautianen M. Effects of surgery on the function of maxillary sinus mucosa.
 Eur Arch Otorhinolaryngol 2005; 262(3): 236-240.

 - Garbutt JM, et al. A randomized, placebo controlled trial of antimicrobial treatment for children with clinically diagnosed acute sinusitis.
 Pediatrics 2001; 107: 619-625.